idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/sinks.md

 The weighting terms, $w_{i}$, are for user convenience, but for the Peaceman borehole case they are the borehole radius at point $x_{i}$.

+The reporter format for point data supplies the same coordinate and weighting data using the following format:

+!listing modules/porous_flow/test/tests/dirackernels/pls02reporter.i start=weight_reporter end=piecewise-linear

+where the reporter values are defined in the following [ConstantReporter](/ConstantReporter.md) defines the inputs:

+!listing modules/porous_flow/test/tests/dirackernels/pls02reporter.i block=Reporters

+Reporter input provides an easy way to control polyline sink point locations from a [Sampler](Samplers/index.md) multi-app.
+It is an error to supply both file and reporter input for the point data.

-Rather than manually specifying each point via the separate points file, the line may be specified instead using the combination of the following parameters:
+Rather than manually specifying each point via the separate points file or reporter, the second input format allows the line to be specified using the combination of the following parameters:

 - `line_base = '[w] [x] [y] [z]'`: the base/start point for the line
 - `line_direction = '[dx] [dy] [dz]'`: line direction (does not need to be unit-length)
 - `line_length = [length]`: exactly what you expect - the line length.

-It is an error to specify both a point (plain text) file parameter and the line base parameter.
+It is an error to specify both a point (plain text file or reporter) parameter, and the line base parameter.
 When specifying the line this way, one point will be generated along the line for each element the line passes through.
 These points are automatically updated when the mesh changes due to adaptivity,